 87. Question: Which city is the oldest city in the United States?

 88. Question: Which is the largest state in the United States in terms of land?

 89. Question: Can you name the only state in America that grows coffee?

-90. Question: Can you name the state where the Great Arch is located?
+90. Question: Can you name the state where the Gateway Arch is located?